Ever had trouble finding Japanese recipes that were easy to make?

 Sushi in Japan

-In Japan, people normally believe that it takes great skill to make sushi, so they don’t make it at home like most food blogs would suggest you do.
+In Japan, people normally believe that it takes great skill to make sushi rolls, so they don’t make it at home like most food blogs would suggest you do.

 As a matter of fact, even when the Japanese want to eat sushi at home they’ll never prepare it on their own, but instead, order it from a sushi restaurant.

-From an economic standpoint it’s inefficient to buy several types of fish – and in large amounts – just to consume them all at once if you’re making sushi yourself.
+From an economic standpoint it’s inefficient to buy different kinds of fish for several types of sushi – and in large amounts – just to consume them all at once if you’re making sushi yourself.

 Or you’d have to hold a pretty large party with a lot of guests.